 Contract Workers

-A study found that almost all Fortune 500 companies now use digital platforms to hire talent.
-About 30% heavily use these platforms for project-based hiring, another 30% moderately, and 50% plan to increase their use in the future.
+A new study revealed that almost all Fortune 500 companies have moved to online platforms for talent hunting.
+30% of them use these platforms for project-based roles and the other 30% use them occasionally.
+The rest plan to use them in the future.

 AI in Hiring